Isaac Newton

 Citations

-APA Citation (style guide)
+APA Citation, 7th Edition (style guide)

 Gleick, J. (2004).
-Isaac Newton.
-1st Vintage Books ed.
-New York, Vintage Books.
+Isaac Newton (1st Vintage Books ed.).
+Vintage Books.

-Chicago / Turabian - Author Date Citation (style guide)
+Chicago / Turabian - Author Date Citation, 17th Edition (style guide)

 Gleick, James.
 2004.
 Isaac Newton.
-New York, Vintage Books.
+New York: Vintage Books.

-Chicago / Turabian - Humanities Citation (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)

-Gleick, James, Isaac Newton.
-New York, Vintage Books, 2004.
+Gleick, James.
+Isaac Newton New York: Vintage Books, 2004.

-MLA Citation (style guide)
+Harvard Citation (style guide)

 Gleick, James.
-Isaac Newton.
-1st Vintage Books ed.
-New York, Vintage Books, 2004.
+Isaac Newton 1st Vintage Books ed., Vintage Books, 2004.

 Note!
-Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.
+Citation formats are based on standards as of August 2021.

 Staff View